alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 permalink: /about/
 ---

+All praise be to Allah, The Lord of the worlds.
+And I testify that there is none worthy of worship except Allah, and that Muhammad (ﷺ) is the Messenger of Allah.

 ### Our ‘aqidah:
 - We do not worship anyone but Allah alone, and we worship Him in the way that He prescribed.
 - We believe the Qur’an is the Words of Allah, not created.
 And we hold that the authentic Sunnah is revelation from Allah.